Skip to main content

 1. Do they offer the specific degree option and area of study I’m interested in?

-Not all universities or colleges offer degree completion programs, and those that do often have a limited catalog of programs.
-Often, these degree options will be dictated by demand—from students and the industry.
+Not all universities or colleges offer degree completion programs, and those that do often have a limited catalog.
+Often, these degree options will be dictated by demand from students and the industry.

 “Our degrees are industry-focused,” Bush says, speaking of the Bachelor’s Completion programs at Northeastern.
 “This means that we only offer programs that align with current market trends and needs.
 By doing this, we’re ensuring that our students are in a valuable position upon graduation.”